Soben/chrislagasse.com/posts/fly-io-with-php-apache.md

 layout: layouts/post.njk
 ---

 I've built a new project recently on SlimPHP and it was time to find hosting.
-I had a strong desire to stick with `serverless`-esque hosting, such as Vercel (my current provider of choice), but their third-party PHP support was... lacking.
+I had a strong desire to stick with serverless-esque hosting, such as Vercel (my current provider of choice), but their third-party PHP support was... lacking.

 That's when I discovered [fly.io](https://fly.io).
 My hopes were initially dashed as it seemed that I needed to use Docker.
 Locally I was sufficient with 'just' using `php --serve`, and I wanted to keep my requirements as minimal as possible.